5.0: Critical reception

 Chuck Eddy from Rolling Stone gave the album two and a half stars (out of five).
 He said that Nelly "essays a few fashionably global-sounding electro-club tracks, [...] and at least four numbers where he swipes guys' girlfriends.
 Keri Hilson and Kelly Rowland help him stretch out; Plies, Yo Gotti and T.I. add muscle."
-Eddy said that the "strut swings most distinctively in "1000 Stacks", where a Biggie sample inspires Nelly to approximate the country grammar he came up on."

-Jesse Cataldo from Slant Magazine gave the album a rating of two stars (out of five).
-Cataldo said that 5.0 is "never overtly awful, but it definitely sinks into the zone of mediocrity occupied by so many mainstream rap albums, where they sit like dishes moldering beneath dirty water".
-Cataldo said that Nelly has lost his "charm and playfulness he began with" on the albums following Country Grammar.
-He felt that what is left is "a murky stew of withered affections and grasps at modernity, from siren effects to processed horns and Auto-Tune breakdowns."
-Cataldo said that the album contains "A collection of collaborations with low-wattage names and also-rans, it basically indicates that even if Nelly is still trying (which he doesn't seem to be), he hasn't sustained the credibility to achieve a plausible comeback."

-Andy Kellman from AllMusic also gave the album two stars (out of five).
-Kellman said that "nothing on the rapper’s sixth studio album encourages repeated listening".
+Writing for Slant Magazine, Jesse Cataldo wrote that 5.0 was "never overtly awful, but it definitely sinks into the zone of mediocrity occupied by so many mainstream rap albums, where they sit like dishes moldering beneath dirty water."
+He found that Nelly had lost his "charm and playfulness he began with" on the albums following Country Grammar, with 5.0 containing a "collection of collaborations with low-wattage names and also-rans, [that] basically indicates that even if Nelly is still trying (which he doesn't seem to be), he hasn't sustained the credibility to achieve a plausible comeback."
+Andy Kellman from AllMusic said that "nothing on the rapper’s sixth studio album encourages repeated listening".
 He felt that "Nelly’s exuberance often sounds feigned", the "rallying choruses are not effective, and he’s short on ideas".
 Kellman concluded his review by saying that 5.0 is "by a considerable margin, Nelly’s least essential release to date".